-Today, the university includes 13 Schools; about 23000 students are enrolled.
-More than 2500 professors, scientific researchers, and instructors presently teach and do research at the university, assisted by a technical and administrative staff of about 8000.
+Today, the university includes 13 Schools; about 30,000 students are enrolled.
+More than 2,500 professors, scientific researchers, and instructors presently teach and do research at the university, assisted by a technical and administrative staff, numbering approximately 8,000.
 The post-war expansion of the university led to the establishment of a new university campus area in the Northern part of town.
 Examples of traditional university architecture include the "Auditorium Maximum" (1826/1865) and the "Aula" (1835/1837).

 Research - CollaborationClosely linked with the university are the Lower Saxony State and University Library (SUB) with its 3.5 million volumes and innumerable precious manuscripts, the Academy of Sciences, originally founded as the "Royal Society for Sciences", the German Primate Center, the European Neuroscience Institute, and the four research institutes of the Max Planck Society for the Promotion of Science.